-Visiting Kerala during the monsoons and not checking out the boat races is a crime.
+Visiting Kerala during the monsoons and not checking out the boat races in Kerala is a crime.
 One of the liveliest and impressive traditions still followed in Kerala.
 Kerala comes alive for a few months during the monsoons when large snake boat races held in different cities.
 If you aren’t aware of these fantastic races that attract thousands across the world, then read on to know more.

 Kesari Tours put together a fact sheet for these marvelous races Kerala is known for.

 What is a snake boat?

 No live snakes here, if you’re feeling curious.
 It is just the shape of the boat that looks like a snake when moving at high speed during the races.
 Called the ‘chundanvallam’, these canoe-like boats are what locals in Kuttanad use in the backwaters.
 These traditional canoes used during wars in Kerala were 100 to 120-feet long with a capacity of holding up to 100 rowers.
 Every region in Kerala has its version of this boat called Chunadan Vallam, Odi Vallam, Churulan Vallam, Veppu Vallam, Vadakkanody Vallam, Iruttukuthy Vallam, and Kochu Vallamare.

 Snake boats have a history that dates back four centuries when Kings of Alleppey were at war with each other.
 One of the kings’ suffered huge losses at war.
 He commissioned boat architects to build better and sturdy boats.
 That was when snake boats were born.
 Today, these same boats are used for races that are held with pomp and grandeur.